1. What is skimming explain?

 21. What do you mean by exposing a property?
 Did you use any SQL tools or does Pega provide some means to expose columns?

 Answer: A Single Value property that is visible as a column in a database table is said to be exposed.
-Only exposed properties can be used for the record selection operations in list view and summary view rules.
+Only exposed properties can be used for the record selection operations in the list view and summary view rules.

 In PEGA we can use the ‘Modify Database Schema’ wizard to expose properties.
-Also, the database administrator can cause a property previously stored only inside the Storage Stream column to become a separate exposed column using SQL tools such as TOAD.
+Also, the database administrator can cause a property previously-stored only inside the Storage Stream column to become a separate exposed column using SQL tools such as TOAD.